jamesplease/router-comparison/README.md

 Routers are playing an increasingly important role in client side apps.
 Many developers use the router to dictate what happens as the user navigates through the application – a substantial responsibility!

 Perhaps unsurprisingly, no two routers are the same.
-I made this chart to compare some of the features of the most popular, or otherwise noteworthy, routers.
+I created this chart to compare some of the features of the most popular, or otherwise noteworthy, routers.

 ## Why